sebastiangreger/kirby3-commentions/README.md

 _NB.
 Incoming webmentions are parsed asynchronously; this hook is not triggered when the request is submitted, but once the cronjob has successfully parsed and processed the request._

-## Data structure
+## Data structure and storage

 The commentions are stored in a `_commentions.txt` file in the according page's folder.
-For virtual pages, the storage location is `_commentions-<PAGE-SLUG>.txt` in the parent page's folder.
+For virtual pages, that file is stored in a folder structure attached to the nearest ancestor that is not a virtual page (e.g. the page's parent or grandparent).

 ### Comments